 Around the age of twelve Celia started to take photographs of her own, having begged or borrowed a motley assortment of cameras.
 Results from these frequently disappointed her young creative eye, however, this frustration was finally resolved upon the arrival of a brand new Pentax SLR for her twenty-first birthday.
 Swiftly, she went on to develop a passion for the art, and without realising, photography played a regular part in her several years of design studies and work in other creative fields.

 Having always been more interested in 'picture' books rather than 'word' books, it was almost inevitable that an interest in a story-telling style of photography would develop.
 Her resulting work can be as diverse as editorial and documentary assignments to reportage, theatre and events.
 She holds a UKPCA card and currently works freelance for local and regional press in East Anglia.
 Outside of her day-to-day work, she is delighted to be in association with Olympus UK for her seasonal West Cork Photography Breaks Her relaxed approach to instruction is much appreciated both during these workshops and for one-to-one tuition.

 In daily life she is interested in wildlife, and a keen follower of cetacean conservation.

 Based in East Anglia and West Cork.

 "Straightforward, truthful and honest, you won't find fancy-coloured filters, trickery or retouching in my professional work.
 If I do ever choose to, or find the need to, I will declare it so.
 I photograph as is, and present the images as was.
 As a reportage, editorial and documentary photographer, the images must tell the truth.
-I prefer to photograph with available light wherever possible, portable flashes and studio-style lights may be used on occasions but with discretion.
+I prefer to photograph discreetly with available light wherever possible, portable flashes and studio-style lights may be used on occasions where appropriate.
 Any editing is limited to only that which was traditionally possible from a darkroom image.
 This will allow for example, adjustment to exposure, colour balance and contrast, along with cropping and straightening.
 Dust spotting is executed where needed but artefacts will never be adjusted or removed.
 Put simply, I never intend my images to lie."
 Celia